 Though its sheetmetal and gullwing doors harken back to the iconic 300SL coupe of the 1950s, the Mercedes-Benz SLS AMG GT is a thoroughly modern gentleman's supercar that combines aluminum-intensive construction with a coddling interior and a superb V8.
 It's also the first vehicle to be designed from the ground up by Mercedes' AMG performance division.

-Mercedes has revised the SLS AMG for the latest model year, ratcheting up the power of its 6.2-liter V8 ever so slightly, firming up the suspension and also adding new wheels.
+Mercedes revised the SLS AMG for the previous model year, ratcheting up the power of its 6.2-liter V8 ever so slightly, firming up the suspension and also adding new wheels.
 Previously known as the SLS AMG Gullwing, the supercar is now called the SLS AMG GT.

 Bold, retro-flavored and impossible to ignore, the SLS AMG isn't the car for shy and retiring types.
 Though it borrows numerous elements from the classic 300SL, the supercar avoids being a slavish imitation by virtue of its uniquely extravagant proportions - including one of the longest hoods of the modern automotive era.
 Perhaps its defining stylistic feature is a pair of roof-hinged gullwing doors that rise dramatically towards the sky when opened.